Everything You Ever Wanted To Know About Asset Allocation

 Portfolio Realignment

 Depending on your goal, you could have a portfolio that will last for several decades.
-As you grow older, your risk tolerance level and investment time horizon will change.
+As you grow older, your risk tolerance and investment time horizon will change.
 Every few years, you should carefully reconsider your asset allocation against your financial goal to make sure they are still in agreement.
 Often, you’ll find that investors shift toward a more conservative portfolio as they grow older.

-Tax consequences
+Tax Consequences

 Another factor is the tax consequences of your investment activities.
 How you manage your portfolio, the types of investment, and the nature of the account (i.e., taxable versus tax-sheltered) could have an impact on your investment performance.

-Some strategies to consider with regard to taxes include:
+Some strategies to consider concerning taxes include:

-- Tax loss harvesting your taxable account
+- Tax-loss Harvesting your taxable account

-Target Retirement funds
+Target Retirement Funds

-If all these asset allocation ideas are giving you a headache, you may be a good candidate for target retirement fund.
-With target retirement fund, all you have to do is pick the one that has a target date closest to your financial goal
+If all these asset allocation ideas are giving you a headache, you may be a good candidate for a target retirement fund.
+With a target retirement fund, all you have to do is pick the one that has a target date closest to your financial goal

-Other Resources:
+Other Resources

 - Beginners’ Guide to Asset Allocation, Diversification, and Rebalancing at U.S. SEC